 But before you add these movies for Black History Month to your watchlist, let’s know why this month is important to people of color around the world.

-What is Black History Month?
+What Is Black History Month?

 This major event started in the United States and now many countries around the world celebrate Black History Month on February 1st, as an annual event.
 This is also known as African-American History Month.

 This month-long celebration in the United States and Canada is an opportunity to honor Black achievements while also serving as a reminder that systematic racism still exists and giving hope to those working to change it.

-There are many ways to celebrate the Black History Month from reading books, supporting businesses to watching Black History movies and documentaries.
+There are many ways to celebrate Black History Month from reading books and supporting businesses to watching Black History movies and documentaries.
 So what are you waiting for?

 3. Ma Rainey’s Black Bottom (2020)

 When talking about black history month movies on Netflix, Ma Rainey’s Black Bottom based on true events tops the list.
 Starring eminent actors like Viola Davis and the late Chadwick Boseman, it celebrates the unfathomable talent of black artists.
 This movie is about an influential blues singer who is often referred to as the “Mother of the Blues,”.
 Her band faced unstable conditions during recording sessions in the 1920s in Chicago.

-2. 42 (2013)
+4. 42 (2013)

 Another suggestion for the Black History Month movie list is 42, starring the late Chadwick Boseman and Harrison Ford.
 This movie is set in 1946.
 The legendary manager of the Brooklyn Dodgers, defies major league baseball’s notorious color barrier by signing Jackie Robinson to the team.